CloudBot.ai

 If your backend is unreachable, CloudBot will mark it unhealthy and eventually open the relay circuit breaker to avoid repeated slow failures.

-• Plugin not receiving messages: verify apiKey, gateway URL, and allowedAgentIds
+- Plugin not receiving messages: verify apiKey, gateway URL, health path, and Agent Routing bindings